 Q. Why should I attend this course and pay for information that I could find for free on the internet?

-A. Since I have designed the course based on the needs of a PhD-student who would like to animate and present their research project.
+A. Since we have designed the course based on the needs of a PhD-student who would like to animate and present their research project.
 Meaning no time for extra fluff or hours of explanations; only what you need to know in order to make stunning scientific images and animations.

 Q. How long time do I have access to the on-line material?